1997-2001 Honda CR250 – Top End Service – Part 14: Leak Down Test

 • Spray Bottle With Soapy Water

-The leak down test is a critical step in your CR250 rebuild because it’s an easy way to check your work.
-If you have a bad seal or something isn’t torqued correctly, this will tell you.
+The leak-down test is a critical step in your CR250 rebuild because it’s easy to check your work.
+It will tell you if you have a bad seal or if something isn’t correctly torqued.

 Setting Up Your CR250 For Leak Down Testing